 In addition to making a craft, kids truly enjoy seeing their craft displayed.
 Making Merry Memories shares the steps for this delightful suncatcher that kids will love hanging on the window!

-This lacing project teaches kids how to do basic stitches.
+Go to the Crafty Morning site for the tutorial.
 Enjoy doing this with the kids and let them choose a color for their birds for an extra dose of creativity!

 11. M-O-M Picture Frame